 Dawn?"

-vampire.
+I'm a vampire.
 I'm supposed to be bad.
-But I'll not have that kind of behavior from
+But I'll not have that kind of behavior

-wondered.
-She chuckled,.
-"I'm making her work with me."
+still she chuckled,.
+"I'm making her work with

 "Yeah, that's what I